strapi/strapi-docs/files/router.md

 function should really check just one thing.

 For example to access `DELETE /post/:id`, the request will go through the `isAdmin` policy first.
-If the policy allows the request, then the `show` action from the `Post` controller is executed.
+If the policy allows the request, then the `delete` action from the `Post` controller is executed.

 ```js
   {